0BAB1/HOLY_CORE_COURSE/tutorial.md

 [Lecture](https://youtu.be/sVZmqLRkbVk?feature=shared&t=297)

 Okay !
-It's going great, we implemented a second king of instructions, so let's recap what we did so far :
+It's going great, we implemented a second kind of instruction ! so let's recap what we did so far :

 - Created all the basic logic blocks
 - Layed down the datapath for ```I-Type``` instructions and added ```lw``` support